The Coronavirus Aid, Relief, and Economic Security (CARES) Act allocated Higher Education

 Food Insecurity Fund or other funding sources.

-also consider our Special Conditions financial need revaluation process.
+our Special Conditions financial need revaluation process.

 Federal CARES Grant Distribution Formula

 Towson University’s federal CARES HEERF Grant distribution formula is based on the